HiltonRoscoe/CDFPrototype/SUBSET.md

 Use-cases for redefinition

 - Disallow certain components
-- Change the cardinality of certain elements
+- Change the occurrence of certain elements
 - Restrict allowed enumeration values

 > XSD 1.1 introduces a new method of subsetting called `override`.
 This method is preferred if you have access to a XSD 1.1 schema validator.

 #### complexType Example

-Suppose we want to require that an election management system (EMS) must provide the filing date (`FileDate`) and person record identifier (`PersonId`) for each `Candidate` provided in an pre-election Election Results Reporting (ERR) feed.
+Suppose we want to require that an election management system (EMS) must provide the filing date (`FileDate`) and person record identifier (`PersonId`) for each `Candidate` in an pre-election Election Results Reporting (ERR) feed.

 By looking at the definition of `Candidate`, we see that `FileDate` and `PersonId` are optional (`minOccurs="0"`) in the 1500-100 schema, so we will need to redefine `Candidate`.
+The existing definition is below:

 ```xml
 <xsd:complexType name="Candidate">